 I think of the quote I so love by Brenda Ueland: “For when you write, if it is to be any good at all, you must feel free — free and not anxious. . .
 Yes, it has made me like working to see that writing is not a performance but a generosity.”
 In that spirit of generosity, I decided to venture out on a daily photo project.
 Thank you to Jenny, one of the most generous people I know, for inspiring me to begin and carry on.

-As of January 2017, I’m continuing to take and post daily photos.
+As of January 2018 (going strong into year three), I’m continuing to take and post daily photos.
 Some weeks I’ll group the photos together and write about the week; other weeks I’ll post individual photos each day.
 I’m letting my writing ebb and flow with the project this year.
 My goal is to keep practicing the arts of photography and writing and use these tools as a way to pay attention and express gratitude.

 I also post regularly on Instagram (@zanekathryne).